ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 ## Prerequisites

-Install OpenCV and ffmpeg.
+Install OpenCV, ffmpeg and portaudio.
 With MacPorts, you can use the invocation below.
 ```
-sudo port install opencv4 ffmpeg
+sudo port install opencv4 ffmpeg portaudio
 ```

 Install liblsl from source.